 Rasmus joined Watsi on June 18th, 2018.
-Three months ago, Rasmus became the 4494th member to automatically support a new Watsi patient every month.
-Since then, 497 more people have become monthly donors!
-Rasmus' most recent donation supported Khum, a woman from Cambodia, to fund cataract surgery.
+Five months ago, Rasmus became the 4494th member to automatically support a new Watsi patient every month.
+Since then, 673 more people have become monthly donors!
+Rasmus' most recent donation supported Dennis, a boy from Kenya, to fund clubfoot repair.

 Rasmus has funded healthcare for 8 patients in 4 countries.